RGB mux board

 This is a two layer board.
 The best way to explain this board is through pictures.
 Below is an image of the latest board revision.

 This board is now availabe for you to order directly as well.
 You can download the gerber file and manufacture your own boards.
-However, please send me your pictures so that I can keep the tutorials up-to-date for others.

 Design summary